phetsims/hookes-law/doc/model.md

 where:

-subscript "eq" is a spring that is equivalent to the 2 springs in series<br>
+- subscript "eq" is a spring that is equivalent to the 2 springs in series
-subscript "1" pertains to the left spring in this sim<br>
+- subscript "1" pertains to the left spring in this sim
-subscript "2" pertains to the right spring in this sim
+- subscript "2" pertains to the right spring in this sim

 ## Parallel Springs